-Companies responsible for providing housing on behalf of their expatriate employees who are relocating to Indonesia, will likely encounter unusual leasing practices compared to what they would find in their country of origin.
-Below you will find the answers to questions we are most frequently asked in regard to the leasing a house or apartment.
+The companies that employ expatriates are normally responsible for providing housing for their expatriate employees who are relocating to Indonesia.
+For companies that are new to Indonesia, they will likely encounter unusual leasing practices compared to what they would find in their country of origin.
+Below you will find the answers to questions we are most frequently asked in regard to the leasing of a house or apartment.

 How are rents quoted and paid?

-Rents are typically quoted using a USD monthly rental rate and are fixed for the duration of the lease period.
+Rents are typically quoted using a USD monthly rental rate, however the rent payment must be paid in Rupiah.
+It is common practice that the rate of exchange will be determined by the date that the lease is signed.
 Indonesia is unique, in that, to rent a house or apartment, a lease agreement is signed and the rent is paid in its entirety, before you move in.
 A lease agreement is typically paid one to two years in advance and for properties located in desirable complexes and neighborhoods the lease may be paid for as much as three years in advance.

 Is a security deposit required?

 Upon the execution of a letter of intent, the tenant will typically be required to pay a booking fee equal to at least one (1) month of rent.
 This will either be credited to the advance rent payable by the tenant or will serve as a security deposit which is fully refundable upon the expiration of the lease provided compliance with all lease conditions.
-Additional deposits are required for telephone lines in amounts of from Rp.
-2,500,000 for a non-IDD line to Rp.
-5,000,000 for an IDD line.
-The exchange rate at the time of writing is approximately Rp.
-9,000 per US$1 (December 2010).
+Additional deposits are required for telephone lines in apartments.

 What is typically not included in the rent?

-There are operating costs that are not included in the rent that tenants should budget for, such as electricity (PLN), water (PAM) and telephone (Telkom).
+There are operating costs that are not included in the rent that tenants should budget for, such as electricity (PLN), water (PAM), Internet, and telephone (Telkom).

 What is the typical lease term?